adsussman76/COMM-618/assigment4_2.md

 As a follow up, I would conduct a survey of both dairy and plant-based milk drinkers and get the reasoning behind their decision to consume one or the other or both.

-Here’s a preliminary data sample: (I am struggling to find plant-based milk data not behind a paywall)
+Here’s a preliminary data sample: (I am struggling to find plant-based milk data not behind a paywall.
+I've found some market share data, but not pounds or gallons.)

 | Year | Dairy Milk (millions pounds)| Soy Milk | Almond Milk |
 | ----------- | ----------- | ----------- | ----------- |